 Most of what is known about François Villon has been gathered from legal records and gleaned from his own writings.
 Villon was born to a young, poor French couple in 1431.
 His father died when he was a small boy, and he and his mother were left in a poverty made worse as Paris suffered through English occupation, civil war, and famine.

 The boy was then brought to Guillaume de Villon, a chaplain of the church of Saint-Benoît-le-Béntourné and future professor of ecclesiastical law at the University of Paris.
 Master Guillaume adopted François, gave him his surname, and began teaching him Latin grammar and syntax.
-At the age of eleven, Villon became a student in the Faculty of Arts of the University, and under his adopted-father’s tutelage received his bachelor’s degree in 1449.
-By 1452, when Villon received his Master of Arts degree, the young man was on the cusp of a promising career in either church or law.
+At the age of eleven, Villon became a student in the faculty of arts at the university, and under his adopted father’s tutelage, received his bachelor’s degree in 1449.
+By 1452, when Villon received his master of arts degree, the young man was on the cusp of a promising career in either church or law.

-Little is known about his life for the next few years, but on June 5, 1455, Villon was arrested for killing the priest Philippe Sermoise in a bar brawl in Paris.
+Little is known about Villon’s life during the next few years, but on June 5, 1455, Villon was arrested for killing the priest, Philippe Sermoise, in a bar brawl in Paris.
 On his deathbed, however, the priest publicly forgave Villon, who had fled the city.
 The young poet was royally pardoned.

-But, Villon’s luck finally seemed to have run out when he was once again arrested for brawling; this time he was sentenced to the gallows.
+Villon’s luck finally seemed to have run out when he was once again arrested for brawling; this time, he was sentenced to the gallows.
 While awaiting his death sentence, Villon composed “Ballad of Hanged Men” and “I Am Francois, They Have Caught Me.”
 A last minute appeal to Parliament reduced his sentence to ten years banishment from Paris on January 5, 1463.
-At the time, Villon was only 34 years old.
+At the time, Villon was only thirty-four years old.
 He left the city and was never heard from again.